Liberal Arts Excellence

 In 2016, Forbes named Rhodes one of America’s Top 100 Colleges and the 17th top college in the South.

-Rhodes is among colleges and universities in the U.S., Canada, and Great Britain profiled in the 2016 edition of the Fiske Guide to Colleges.
+Rhodes is among colleges and universities in the U.S., Canada, and Great Britain profiled in the 2018 edition of the Fiske Guide to Colleges.
+Rhodes also made the guide's listings of small colleges and universities strong in nternational studies and in business.

 Rhodes is one of only 280 colleges and universities in the United States with a chapter of Phi Beta Kappa, the oldest and most prestigious academic organization in the U.S.

-In 2016 and 2015, Rhodes was included in the new Princeton Review College Guide, Colleges that Create Futures: 50 Colleges that Launch Careers by Going Beyond the Classroom.
+Rhodes was included in both editions of The Princeton Review's guide Colleges that Create Futures: 50 Colleges that Launch Careers by Going Beyond the Classroom.
 In 2015, The Princeton Review included Rhodes in its new book Colleges That Pay You Back.

 In spring 2015, Kiplinger’s Personal Finance released its annual rankings of the best values in private institutions based on academic quality and affordability.
 Rhodes was included in the list of 100 liberal arts colleges.